 - They need help and don’t know how to ask

-When we talk about disciplining kids is not primarily about managing your classroom; it is about discipling families.
-What we are called as the church to do is not turn undisciplined kids into pillars or moral virtue.
+When we talk about disciplining kids is not primarily about managing your classroom; it is about disciplining families.
+What we are called as the church to do is not turn undisciplined kids into pillars of moral virtue.
 We are called to preach the gospel and make disciples.
-In the radically individualized culture, we live in, we are so often seduced by the idea that I can grow in my faith and into Christ.
+In the radically individualized culture we live in, we are so often seduced by the idea that we can grow in our faith and into Christ.
 The scriptures tell us that sanctification doesn’t happen in a vacuum.
 It occurs in the community.